 Level 3 Data Explained

 The card processing level your business uses is related to how much information you collect about a customer when you charge them.
-By default, companies process at Level 1, which means that each transaction includes the card number, card expiration, billing address, and zip code.
+By default, companies process at Level 1, which means that each transaction includes:

-For example, a transaction that qualifies at interchange for data level 1 was processed with less information than a transaction that qualifies at data level 3.
+For example, a transaction that qualifies at interchange for Level 1 data was processed with less information than a transaction that qualifies at Level 3.